You’ve already designed your perfect summer, now it’s time to make sure you stick to the blueprint.

-We tapped the brains of healthy food gurus for their tips on how to make better food choices while you’re away (which will help you feel fit and fabulous once you’re back).
+We tapped the brains of healthy food experts for their tips on how to make better food choices while you’re away (which will help you feel fit and fabulous once you’re back).

 Here’s what Clean Plates‘ Jared Koch, Denise Mari of Organic Avenue, and vegan chef extraordinaire, Matteo Silverman, had to say…

 I allow myself a little more leeway when traveling.
 I don’t obsess, but I do try to make the best choices with whatever’s available.

 For me, it’s all about taking a little time to be prepared.

 Whether I’m traveling by car, train, bus or plane, I make sure to bring food with me that I feel good about eating—a sandwich or a salad, a pear, nuts and seeds, and dark chocolate.
 I also bring dried mango and drink lots of water.

 I always bring breakfast foods—plain oatmeal packets and some almonds—since I find that the most challenging meal to eat healthy when I’m traveling.